dmuller189/UnixShell/README.md

 # UnixShell
 Implementation of A UNIX Style Shell in C

-Type 'make' to build, and run with ./nush
+Type 'make' of 'make nush' to build.
+Rrun with ./nush on command line.

 #OR